mapillary/mapillary-js/README.md

 > **ATTENTION!
 This is an early alpha release, expect the APIs to change and some things to break.**

 ## Installation
-To install the latest version... @TODO
+To install the latest version

 `npm install --save mapillary-js`